 - Apply color and typography in web design to optimize the interface.

-- Engage in agile, iterative web design and development, supported by version control.
+- Engage in agile, iterative web design and development individually and in teams, supported by version control.

 - Write useful, descriptive messages attached to granular commits in a version control system.